whitewingz2017/oc-inventory-Inspired-NP-4.0/README.md

 - Fixed Player Robbery
 - Fixed Open Sim Slot / Wallet
 - Fixed Open Sim Slot / Wallet From Other Player

-I open this to public so we can help each other to fix it.

-The problem is that the database load is high due to the structure of getting of items in SQL.

 Originaly Created by Aspect